-The HITECH Act and the implementation of Electronic Health Records
+The HITECH Act and the Implementation of EHR, Privacy

 What is health information technology?